Opinion | Biden’s new tax plan makes the dividing line clear

 The increase in the corporate rate will be in many of the headlines, and since that rate was 35 percent before Republicans cut it down to 21 percent in their 2017 tax cut, it ought to be hard for corporations to argue that they can’t possibly remain competitive if they’re paying 28 percent.

 There’s an argument to be made that the corporate tax rate is less important than all the loopholes and rebates and incentives that corporations have used their lobbying clout to insert into the tax code over the years.
-For instance, if you’re Nike, and you make almost $3 billion in income but don’t pay any federal income tax and even actually snag yourself a $109 million rebate, whether the corporate tax rate is 21 percent or 28 percent doesn’t really matter to you.
+For instance, if you’re Nike, and you make almost $3 billion in U.S. income but don’t pay any federal income tax and even actually snag yourself a $109 million rebate, whether the corporate tax rate is 21 percent or 28 percent doesn’t really matter to you.
 You laugh at the tax rate.

 Which is why it’s significant that the administration’s plan also contains a “minimum book tax,” which kicks in based on the profits companies report to shareholders.
-As it stands now, Treasury notes in its report, “Corporations are simultaneously able to signal large profits to shareholders and reward executives with these returns, while claiming to the IRS that income is at such a low level that they should be freed from any federal tax obligation.”
+As it stands now, the Treasury Department notes in its report, “Corporations are simultaneously able to signal large profits to shareholders and reward executives with these returns, while claiming to the IRS that income is at such a low level that they should be freed from any federal tax obligation.”

-You may recall someone else who pulls that switcheroo, valuing his properties at inflated amounts when seeking loans, then claiming they’re almost worthless when it comes time to pay taxes.
+You may recall someone else who pulled that switcheroo, valuing his properties at inflated amounts when seeking loans, then claiming they were almost worthless when it came time to pay taxes.

 Another key feature of the plan would “invest in the IRS to ensure that large corporations that cross the line would be held accountable, providing an under-resourced IRS the support it needs to overhaul tax administration.”